Staying safe online

 Fake email survey

 You may have received an email advising you to complete a survey to receive or redeem a free gift.
-The rewards include various expensive beauty products and nutritional supplements, and ask for personal information and credit card to pay for shipping.
+The rewards include various expensive beauty products and nutritional supplements, and ask for personal information and card details to pay for shipping.

 These emails are NOT sent by or on behalf of Contact and are a scam.
 If you have received something like this, delete the email immediately and contact CERT NZ.